UNT-PHYS-3510-template/Week1-Assignment3/README.md

-# Week 1 Assignment 3
+# Assignments and math in Python

 Debugging is one of the most important parts of computational thinking.
 Finding and fixing bugs (errors) is often a tedious task that requires to develop strategy and some good habits.